Apply

 Visitors are provided with a private bedroom with bedding and towels, and access to a shared kitchen and bathroom.
 There are also communal areas and free access to wifi.
 The Trust does not provide any other IT facilities however and candidates will be required to bring their own computer or similar device to undertake their work.
 Candidates will be asked to ensure that all work undertaken electronically during their stay is backed up – the Trust will not be responsible for the cost to recover any data lost as a result of device failure.

-Both the Trust’s properties are private homes, occupied by Trust representatives, and also by lodgers and other beneficiaries of the Trust including, in Kensington, its resident music scholar.
+Both the Trust’s properties are private homes, occupied by Trust representatives, and also by lodgers and other beneficiaries of the Trust including its resident musician and scholars of Egyptology/archaeology and Humanities.
 As facilities in both houses including the kitchens and bathrooms are shared, visitors are asked at all times to help keep these areas clean and tidy, and to respect the privacy of other residents.